PracheeJaviya/paintect/README.md

 ### To connect :

 Connect to the same internet.
-(If you're using windows, make sure to turn off firewall settings)
+(If you're using windows, make sure to turn off firewall settings).

+Enter the url of localhost of the server and click on apply.

+Click on connect and select the mode you wish to use (read,write or read/write).

+Your art will start to appear on client's screen.